s-xiang/git-meta/README.md

    indirectly) referenced by a commit in the meta-repo
 1. _ref_ -- just a ref, not a branch or tag

+A mono-repo must maintain the invariant that every sub-repo commit referenced by a meta-repo commit in *any* meta-repo fork must be reachable from a synthetic-meta-ref in that sub-repo.

+To assist in this strategy, we provide tools (discussed in more detail later)
+to:

+- validate that pushes to synthetic-meta-refs are valid, i.e., that they point to the appropriate commit
+- validate that pushes to refs in meta-repos indicate only commits in sub-repos that are reachable by synthetic-meta-refs
+- create synthetic-meta-refs during pushes
+- fetch

+utilities to validate meta-repo and sub-repo pushes, and client-side tools to help with creating synthetic-meta-refs; these tools are described in detail below.

-##### As fetch targets
+##### Implications

+##### A synthetic-meta-ref for every commit

-As it is not possible to directly fetch a commit by its sha1 in earlier versions of Git, our first proposal for synthetic-meta-refs had the invariant that every commit in a sub-repo that is directly referenced by a commit in any meta-repo fork have a synthetic-meta-ref associated with it.
+As it is not possible to directly fetch a commit by its sha1 in older versions of Git, our first proposal for synthetic-meta-refs had the invariant that every commit in a sub-repo that is directly referenced by a commit in any meta-repo fork have a synthetic-meta-ref associated with it.